Vierkantor/Traiectum/README.md

 Links represent a route trains can travel on.
 They are generally two-directional (so a link from node 1 to 2 also makes a link between 2 and 1).
 A planned feature is to prevent this explicitly somewhere, but this is not yet implemented.

 In data.txt, links are listed under links: as a pair of nodes.
 When reading this, train.py automagically adds in the opposite direction of this link if it doesn't exist yet.

+# Pathfinding

+Every time a train gets a new destination, it finds a path towards it.
+This is done with the A* algorithm.
+If there is no connection to the start and end nodes, the train will search through all the nodes in the map before giving up, which will take quite a bit of time.
+If you notice lag spikes, make sure there is a connection between all the nodes in your map!
+To help you find the problem, a debug message is emitted when the route can't be found.
+(Also, you can see trains with a giant delay because they can't follow a non-existent route).